kristiaan67/CourseraGettingAndCleaningDataProject/README.md

 ## Intro

-This project contains one R script named 'run_analysis.R' that will download the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), containing the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+This project contains one R script named *run_analysis.R* that will download the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), containing the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-The data set is then cleaned and a new data set is created containing the average of every variable that is a mean or standard deviation calculation of a measurement.
+The data set is then cleaned and a new data set is created containing the average (grouped by subject and activity) of every variable that is a mean or standard deviation calculation of a measurement.

-The code book 'CodeBook.Rmd' describes the variables and calculations of the resulting data set.
+The code book *CodeBook.Rmd* describes the variables and calculations of the resulting data set.

 ## Usage